Fremont's Crossing

 Erected 2009 by Napa County Historical Society.

 Topics.
 This historical marker is listed in this topic list: War, Mexican-American.
+A significant historical date for this entry is January 13, 1847.

 Location.
 38° 17.892′ N, 122° 17.078′ W. Marker is in Napa, California, in Napa County.
-Marker is on Main Street north of Third Street, on the left when traveling south.
+It is on Main Street north of Third Street, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Napa CA 94559, United States of America.
 Touch for directions.

 More about this marker.
 The marker is mounted to the base of the flagpole at the entrance to Veterans Memorial Park.